Custom Telehealth Software for Stroke Care

 App for the emergency care team

-– to initiate a real-time stroke consultation or a follow-up consultation with a vascular neurologist using videoconferencing technology, view a patient’s treatment plan, etc.
+to launch a real-time or follow-up stroke consultation with a vascular neurologist, view a patient’s treatment plan, etc.

 App for vascular neurologists